Skip to main content

 How It Works

-• Your frontend can subscribe to these events in real-time
+• Your frontend can subscribe to events

 This guide shows you how to integrate Upstash Workflow with Upstash Realtime to display real-time progress updates in your frontend.